Dhanunjay-Rao/Image-Slider/README.md

 Interactive Image Slider
 An interactive image slider using Bootstrap and custom CSS.
 This project demonstrates a simple yet effective way to implement a responsive image carousel with custom styles and automatic slide transitions.

-Table of Contents
-Overview
-Features
-Installation
-Usage
-Customization
-Contributing
-License
-Overview
-The Interactive Image Slider is a web-based image carousel that allows users to view a series of images in a sliding format.
-It utilizes Bootstrap for the carousel functionality and custom CSS for enhanced visual effects.

 Features
 Responsive Design: Adapts to different screen sizes.